 Plus, when you have a creative outlet, your whole outlook on life may improve, making you more effective day-to-day at your job.

-Bonus Resource: Having trouble deciding if you should follow your passion or pursue profit?
-Read our guide here.
+Bonus Resource: Deciding if you should follow your passion or pursue profit.

 Keep your mind sharp